aleksiprograms/survival-of-keijo/README.md

 # Survival of Keijo
-Repository for my game, where you try to survive from waves of armed enemies with weapons, which you can buy from shop and also upgrade them in there.
+Survival of Keijo is a game for android and maybe for iOS in future, where you try to survive from waves of armed enemies with weapons, which you can buy from shop and also upgrade them in there.